ipsilondev/devicelanguage/README.md

 Device Language
 ==========

 Simple extension for OpenFL that returns the language of the device where the app is running.
-Supporting currently HTML5, iOS and Android targets (contribution for desktop targets is welcome)
+Supporting currently HTML5, Flash, Windows, Linux, iOS and Android targets (contribution for missing targets is welcome)

 ### With love from: